kudocc/demo/sqlite/README.md

 Indexed table is fast but not as fast as I thought, hmm, what't wrong ? let's move the "keep time" method after all '[resultSet next]' method.

-#2 Keep the time at the end
+#Keep the time at the end

 The code is